 Apply at the financial aid office of the college or university.
-A letter on DHHR letterhead signed by the DHRR Regional Director will be required.
+A letter verifying your eligibility signed by DHHR management will be required.
+For assistance, contact the MODIFY with CED program at 866-720-3605.

 This program is possible because of a partnership between the West Virginia Department of Health and Human Resources Bureau for Children and Families and the Center for Excellence in Disabilities.